josescgar/ramson-devtools/README.md

 # Ramson devtools
 Advanced Websocket filtering for Chrome Devtools.
-Add extra powers for filtering Websockets connections:
+Add extra powers for filtering Websockets connections.

 - Group by request/response (if the payload is JSON and has an `id` property identifying the messages)
-- Filter by the content of the messages

 Developed with React